The oldest longevity intervention in the book, and what we now know about it

 Caloric restriction reduces insulin levels and insulin-like growth factor 1 (IGF-1).
 While growth hormone and IGF-1 are important for development, chronically elevated levels may accelerate aging and increase cancer risk.

-Lower insulin also improves metabolic flexibility, the ability to switch between burning glucose and fat for fuel.
+Metabolic flexibility refers to the ability to switch between burning glucose and fat for fuel.
+Lower insulin also improves this flexibility.

 Reduced Oxidative Stress

-Metabolism generates reactive oxygen species as byproducts.
+Reactive oxygen species are the reactive byproducts that metabolism generates.
 More calories in means more metabolism, which means more oxidative damage.

 Caloric restriction reduces this metabolic throughput, decreasing oxidative damage to DNA, proteins, and lipids.